-A new generation of smokeless tobacco products is widely available in a number of flavors and forms, including snus and dissolvable products-such as lozenges, orbs, sticks, and strips.
+In the United States, smokeless tobacco has traditionally been available in the form of chewing tobacco and snuff.
+However, a new generation of products is widely available in a number of flavors and forms, including snus and dissolvable products-such as lozenges, orbs, sticks, and strips.
 Because these products do not require spitting, they can be used discreetly, making them more attractive to young people.

 Additionally, betel quid, common in India and Asia, is a combination of betel leaf, areca nut, and slaked lime.
 In many countries, tobacco is added, and the product is known as gutka, ghutka, or gutkha.
 Other ingredients and flavorings may be added according to local preferences and customs.